capjamesg/knowledge-graph-language/README.md

 This query gets the instance of `Roboflow` that has the `EntityType` property `Company`.
 This could be used for disambiguation.

-Then, the query gets everyone who owns Roboflow who enjoys coffee.
+Then, the query gets everyone who works at Roboflow who enjoys coffee.
 The query then finds who everyone works for, and returns their hobbies.

 This returns: